MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/networking-hubspoke.md

 #### Key Decision

 This document assumes and recommends default route advertisement from either on-premises or AVS.
-If you need the default route to originate from Azure, this is covered in the section [Traffic Inspection & Default Route Advertisement](networking-hubspoke.md#traffic-inspection).
+If you need the default route to originate from Azure, refer to the section [Traffic Inspection & Default Route Advertisement](networking-hubspoke.md#traffic-inspection).

 ### Considerations